7AAKANSHA/JSon_Db_project/README.md

 7. SET = insert a new record or upadte an existing record based on primary key .
 8. REMOVE = remove records from the database.

-****  JPDB INDEX RETRIEVAL LANGAUAGE IRL -- TO RETRIEVE JSON  DATA ****
+****  JPDB INDEX RETRIEVAL LANGAUAGE IRL TO RETRIEVE JSON DATA:****
-  2. HTTP METHOD : POST
+  1. HTTP METHOD : POST
-  3. URL:http://api.login2explore.com:5577 END URL: /api/irl
+  2. URL:http://api.login2explore.com:5577 END URL: /api/irl
-  4. GET_BY_KEY = retrieve single record by json data
+  3. GET_BY_KEY = retrieve single record by json data
-  5. GET_ALL = Retrieve multiple records from relation
+  4. GET_ALL = Retrieve multiple records from relation
-  6. FIND_RECORD = Retrieve records by json data .
+  5. FIND_RECORD = Retrieve records by json data .

-**7. There are many more Commands to perform , I have taken help from thsi documentation to perform these commands --https://login2explore.com/jpdb/docs.html#jpdb-command-request
+**** There are many more Commands to perform , I have taken help from thsi documentation to perform these commands --https://login2explore.com/jpdb/docs.html#jpdb-command-request:
 **